 Paul Godding, Director of the 7puzzle company

-Using the three numbers 3, 6 and 9 just once each, with + – x and ÷ available to you, THREE of the following target numbers are NOT possible to make.
-What is their sum?
+Using the numbers 2, 4 and 6 once each, together with + – x and ÷, find the THREE target numbers from 1-10 that it is NOT possible to make.